 After Todd passed away, I knew that I had to do something to honor his life.
 While I couldn’t bring Todd back, I could do something that would make a difference, by raising awareness about melanoma and giving hope to families like ours.

 Todd was an avid golfer, so naturally I decided on an event where everyone could take part in one of the activities that Todd loved most.
 In September 2007, we held the first annual Todd Nagel Open, an event that not only celebrates Todd’s life but also funds a research grant in his name.
-Year after year, the response from family, friends and colleagues has been absolutely overwhelming; as of 2019, the outing has raised more than $250,000 to support melanoma research and educational programs.
+Year after year, the response from family, friends and colleagues has been absolutely overwhelming; as of 2021, the outing has supported $550,000 in research grants and educational programs.

 Hope and Progress